How Does LendingTree Get Paid?

 Another way to find a car loan is by going through a vehicle manufacturer since some major car companies have special car-buying deals for students.
 Keep in mind that these deals are typically limited to specific vehicle models, and not all manufacturers offer student car loans.

-Here are a few examples of manufacturer’s car-buying deals for students and recent graduates:
+Here are a few examples of manufacturer car-buying deals for students and recent graduates:

-• Ford College Student Purchase Program provides bonus cash of up to $500 when you lease and up to $750 when you purchase from a limited list of 2023 and 2024 models.
+• Ford College Student Recognition Program provides current and recent college students with bonus cash of up to $500 when you lease and up to $750 when you purchase certain types of Ford models.

-Kia also has the Happy Kia First Time Buyer Program, which offers loans for new and used vehicles.
-You can qualify for one of these loans with no credit and no down payment.
-However, you must have a monthly income of at least $2,000 — a requirement that may be difficult for some college students to meet.
+• The Happy Kia First Time Buyer Program offers loans for new and used vehicles.
+You can qualify for one of these loans with no credit and no down payment, so long as you meet other eligibility requirements.
+However, you must have a monthly income of at least $2,000 — and that may be difficult for some college students to meet.

 Taking on a car loan can be a financial burden for anyone, but it’s an especially big commitment for students with limited resources.
-As with any car financing, students qualify based on a combination of their credit and income as well as their down payment amount, all of which can make it difficult to qualify.
+As with any car financing, students qualify based on a combination of their credit and income, as well as the amount of their down payment, all of which can make it difficult to qualify for a loan.

 Can I use a student loan to buy a car?